KantyMNam/MarketWatch/README.md

 # Market Watch (Unfinished)

-Open source application for stock, cryptocurrency, and CFD.
+Open source application for stocks, cryptocurrencies, and CFDs.
 License will be post soon.

 Expected features